JAPA Program Sessions

 Smartlink Barcode 1677042

 20 classes: July 17 - August 12, 2017

 The Summer session will be an intensive training course that culminates with a full-length Broadway musical production.

 Students will audition for roles in the show.
 Each day contains a rotation of classes in singing, acting, dance.

 Class time will also be used to rehearse, make costumes, build sets.
-In addition, Field trips to see professional theatre performances in the Washington D.C. area or New York City are also included.
+In addition, field trips to see professional theater performances in the Washington D.C. area or New York City are also included.

 Tuition Per Session